 - Distribute the estate to the beneficiaries.

-When someone dies not owning any real estate, or shares, or assets worth more than around £15,000 (and sometimes more depending on what this comprises), it may not be necessary for their beneficiaries to obtain a grant of Probate (or Letters of Administration if there’s no Will), which can save the expense of going through this process.
+If someone dies without owning any real estate, significant shares, or assets worth more than around £15,000 (and sometimes more depending on what this comprises), it may not be necessary for their beneficiaries to obtain a grant of Probate (or Letters of Administration if there’s no Will).
+This can save the expense of going through this process.
 If you think this applies to your circumstances and would like to ask our Estate Administration team any questions, please don’t hesitate to call on 01284 767766.
 If we can help point you in the right direction and you don’t need us to deal with anything for you, we’re more than happy.